DataDog/datadog-agent/tasks/kernel_matrix_testing/README.md

 inv -e kmt.launch-stack
 ```

 If you are launching remote instances then the ssh key used to access the machine is required.
-Only the ssh key name is required.
-The program will automatically look in `~/.ssh/` directory for the key.
+This is usually configured with the `inv -e kmt.config-ssh-key` and does not need to be provided manually.
+However, you can provide a specific key for use with the `--ssh-key` argument.
+There are several possible values for this argument:

+- A path pointing the private key
+- The filename of a private key located in `~/.ssh`.
+For example, if you pass `--ssh-key=id_ed25519`, we will look for keys `~/.ssh/id_ed25519` or `~/.ssh/id_ed25519.pem`.
+- A key name (the third part of the public key file).
+We will look for public key files in `~/.ssh/*.pub` and try to find one matching that name.

 ```bash
 inv -e kmt.launch-stack  --ssh-key=<ssh-key-name>
 ```

-If you are launching local VMs, you will be queried for you password.
+If you are launching local VMs, you will be queried for your password.
 This is required since the program has to run some commands as root.
 However, we do not run the entire scenario with `sudo` to avoid broken permissions.

 ### List the stack